Tags: amazon rds, aws migration, cloud migration, migrate to aws, Migration, sql server migration, sql server on aws

 - What resources do you have to support your database technology in AWS and do those resources more closely favor a path to RDS or EC2?

 - How do you approach HA/DR and will it be more easily mapped to RDS or EC2?

 - What are your data egress and ingress requirements and how will they affect your charges?

-We then took a data-centric approach to determine which workloads are most appropriate for the cloud.
+DB Best took a data-centric approach to determine which workloads are most appropriate for the cloud.
 We use our in-house DBMSys platform which uses an agent-less data collector that gives us a profile of each workload environment such as OS, CPU, RAM, Storage.
 We then collect various performance counters overtime to determine CPU, disk latency, network latency, and other factors to help compute the desired configuration on AWS.
 Check out our Data management Optimization for AWS page for more details on how this works.